 The University provides certain health care benefits to certain retired employees.
-These postretirement benefits are unfunded and generally are based on employees' years of service and compensation levels.
+These postretirement benefits are unfunded and are generally based on employees' years of service and compensation levels.
 The University is required to make an accrual of the expected costs of these benefits over the period in which the employees render the service.

-Net periodic benefit costs for the years ended June 30, 2020 and 2019 include the following components (in thousands):
+Net periodic benefit costs for the years ended June 30, 2021 and 2020 include the following components (in thousands):

-Service cost for fiscal year Interest cost for fiscal year Census and claims gain during fiscal year Loss (gain) due to assumption changes Change in liability due to plan experience Curtailment of postretirement benefit plan Net periodic costs Actual postretirement benefit payments (funded on a pay-as-you-go basis)
+2021 2020 Interest cost for fiscal year Census and claims gain during fiscal year Loss (gain) due to assumption changes Change in liability due to plan experience \$ 137 (129) (109) 125 \$ 191 (137) 510 87 Net periodic costs \$ 24 \$ 651 Actual postretirement benefit payments (funded on a pay-as-you-go basis) \$ 280 \$ 318

-Using a measurement date of June 30, the following assumptions at June 30, 2020 and 2019, were used to determine the periodic benefit costs:
+Using a measurement date of June 30, the following assumptions at June 30, 2021 and 2020, were used to determine the periodic benefit costs: